 The chemicals then move to the bladder, and they eventually leave the body in the urine.
 The body will also excrete some metabolites through feces and sweat.

-Factors that affect the rate of metabolization include the amount of molly a person has ingested and the time at which they took their last dose.
-Other factors that affect the rate of metabolization include the person’s:
+Factors that affect the rate of metabolization include the amount of molly a person ingests and when they took their last dose.
+Other factors that affect the rate of metabolization include:

-Combining molly with other drugs may also affect the rate at which their body can process the chemicals.
+Combining molly with other drugs may also affect how the body processes it.

 Some people believe that drinking water can remove molly from the system more quickly.
 However, this is not the case.
 In fact, drinking too much water could lead to hyponatremia, or water toxicity.